mem48/geocompr/main.md

 ## File formats

-Spatial data is usually stored as files or in geodatabases.
+Spatial data is usually stored as files or in spatial databases.
-File-based data formats can contain either vector or raster data, while geodatabases could store both.
+File-based data formats can contain either vector or raster data, while spatial databases could store both.
 Historically, GIS file formats were developed by mapping agencies and software companies. <!--examples-->
 Exchanging spatial data between different software packages each coming with its own format was troublesome in the beginning.